serverpod/relic/doc/site/docs/02-reference/02-context.md

 ### ResponseContext - HTTP response sent

-Once you call `respond()`, the request is considered _complete_.
-The `ResponseContext` returned is primarily used internally by Relic's middleware system.

 When you call `ctx.respond()`, you transition to a `ResponseContext`.
 This represents a _completed HTTP request_ with a response ready to be sent to the client.
+The `ResponseContext` returned is primarily used internally by Relic's middleware system.

 | Property   | Type       | Description              |
 |------------|------------|--------------------------|